zarkzervo/hello/README.md

 # hello
-First test of git with the infamous Hello World
+First test of Git with the popular Hello World.

+And another line for  helloing.